 When it comes to microblading, the pigment only goes into the dermoepidermal junction of the skin – the layer of tissue that connects the dermis and the epidermis.
 It is deposited into thin incisions.
 Scabbing is your skin’s natural response to this trauma and part of its recovery.

 Microblading scabbing is a normal part of the healing process.
 It can be pretty annoying because your eyebrows are itchy, but you are not allowed to scratch them.
 After a few days, they start flaking lightly and the scabs fall off on their own.
+Some of the pigment will come out with the scabs, but only a tiny amount if you let them flake off naturally.

 Want to find out more about microblading?
 Follow the links: